wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 ---

 Code recommendation, write the code which expects to receive a VAA to utilize parseAndVerifyVM(? unsure if this is the correct call).
 That way, your code will be able to handle either type 1 VAAs (single VAAs), or type 3 VAAs (headless VAAs).
-This allows it to utilize both single & batch VAAs and dramatically increases composeability. \*this only requires like two or three lines of code, so this would be a good candidate for a code example which shows how to properly use batch vaas without breaking composeability.
-Should note that the module code still ALWAYS needs to verify, but should do so with the 'single' message verifying and then expose that function publicly in order to enable composeability.
+This allows it to utilize both single & batch VAAs and dramatically increases composability. \*this only requires like two or three lines of code, so this would be a good candidate for a code example which shows how to properly use batch vaas without breaking composability.
+Should note that the module code still ALWAYS needs to verify, but should do so with the 'single' message verifying and then expose that function publicly in order to enable composability.

 -->